Leveraging Time Irreversibility with Order-Contrastive Pre-training: Experiments

 \paragraph{Experimental setup.} We investigate extraction of these binary progression labels from the \textit{Impression} section of the note.
 The labeled data was split via 5-fold cross-validation: each fold contained sets of sizes 64\% (train), 16\% (validation), and 20\% (test); for a given fold, no patient examples were ever split between sets.
 On each fold, we used the test set to benchmark models trained using different amounts of the labeled training data: from just 5 training patients ($\frac{1}{16}$) to all of the training patients.
 We excluded patients with downstream labels from pretraining.
 For contrastive pre-training schemes, a pretraining window pair was sampled once per each unique body area (e.g. chest, brain) that was scanned at least twice, capped at five locations per patient.
 This resulted in $\approx$158,000 samples for pretraining.

-\paragraph{Pre-training for feature selection.} We first leverage a linear model to evaluate our modeling assumptions from Section \ref{sec:setup}.
+\paragraph{Pre-training for feature selection.} We first validate our modeling assumptions from from Section \ref{sec:setup} using a linear model.
+The goal of this section is to roughly validate our assumptions and the setup of our theoretical model.
 We compare downstream progression extraction performance of (i) a vanilla logistic regression model and (ii) a logistic regression model only using the features selected by OCP.
 We test on all five folds for five training dataset fractions.

 For each experiment, our dataset is featurized using the unigrams and bigrams that occur in at least 5\% of the labeled training data set.
 They are vectorized using the \textit{term frequency-inverse document frequency} weighting scheme, via scikit-learn \citep[][BSD 3-clause license]{scikit-learn}.
 We conduct feature selection as an optional intermediate step preceding progression extraction.
-For OCP, we train a L1 regression model over the 158,000 pre-training pairs of consecutive radiology notes.
+For OCP, we train a logistic regression model with L1 penalty over the 158,000 pre-training pairs of consecutive radiology notes.
 The regularization constant was set such that there were $50\pm5$ features with nonzero weights.
 In addition to OCP-derived features, we select the 50 most common features, and 5 random subsets of 50 features to serve as a comparison.

 We train scikit-learn logistic regression models for downstream progression extraction over each feature set; further details are in Appendix \ref{apdx:experiments}.
 Results can be seen in Figure 3a.
 Even with a simple bag-of-words representation, feature selection with OCP outperforms \emph{directly} training a tuned logistic regression model on the available labeled data (``All features''), especially for small dataset sizes.
 A paired $t$-test finds that the model with OCP-selected features is significantly better than the direct-downstream model on a sixteenth of the data ($p<0.05$).
 Note that selecting the most common features or a random set of features does not compare, showing that OCP does not improve performance by simply reducing the feature dimension in a redundant space.